oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/device_global/README.md

    ```bash
    CL_CONTEXT_MPSIM_DEVICE_INTELFPGA=1 ./device_global.fpga_sim
    ```
    > **Note**: Running this sample on an actual FPGA device requires a BSP that supports device_globals with host access from a dedicated interface.
-As there are currently no commercial BSPs with such support, only the IP Authoring flow is enabled for this code sample.
+As there are currently no commercial BSPs with such support, only the SYCL HLS flow is enabled for this code sample.

 ### On Windows